fluidic-city/fluidic-city.github.io/_news/announcement_3.md

 ---
 layout: post
 title: A long announcement with details
 description: This announcement is a long one, with lots of details and information.
+It is a great example of how you can use the announcement feature to create a full blog post.
 date: 2017-11-07
 img: assets/img/1.jpg
 importance: 1